doj/few/INSTALL.md

 the few program.
 On Windows few uses the [PDCurses](http://pdcurses.sourceforge.net/) library.
 The project currently uses the pre-build PDCurses library.
-If you want to use the build few.exe file, you'll have to copy the XXX.dll to a directory included in your PATH.
+If you want to use the build few.exe file, you'll have to copy the pdcurses.dll to a directory included in your PATH.